Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Methods

-As shown in Figure~\ref{fig:fine-tune}, this principled arrangement enables the VLM to associate visual features with absolute 2D coordinates in a data-driven manner, while ensuring that the spatial cues are resolution-agnostic and readily adaptable to diverse camera settings.
+As shown in Figure~\ref{fig:fine-tune}, this principled dataset structure enables the VLM to associate visual features with absolute 2D coordinates in a data-driven manner, while ensuring that the spatial cues are resolution-agnostic and readily adaptable to diverse camera settings.